Genera1Developer/Project-Auto/README.md

 - file: request-logger.js: Provides a middleware for logging all incoming requests, facilitating debugging and analysis.
 - file: config.js: Stores environment variables needed by the application.
 - file: Dockerignore: Lists files and directories to be excluded during Docker image build.
+- file: session-store.js: Provides a centralized and scalable session store for the application, enabling session management across multiple requests (suggested new file).
+- file: analytics.js: Contains logic for tracking and analyzing application usage, providing valuable insights for optimization and decision-making (suggested new file).
+- file: load-balancer.js: Implements a simple load balancer to distribute incoming requests across multiple backend servers, improving scalability and performance (suggested new file).
+- file: health-check.js: Defines a health check endpoint to monitor the status of the application and its underlying infrastructure (suggested new file).

 **Additional Notes:**